SAKryukov/dotnet-solution-structure/articles/article0.md

 &lt;/my:Main.FormatInstitution&gt;
 ```

-In this example, the strings "string name", "System.DateTime date", and "ulong number of members" are variable names.
+In this example, the strings "string name", "System.DateTime date", and "ulong number of members" are parameter names.
-The major difference with $-notation is: the variable names don't have to be valid identifiers, they can come with whitespace characters.
+The major difference with $-notation is: the parameter names don't have to be valid identifiers, they can come with whitespace characters.
 They can contain any characters except ":", "{", and "}".
 These names play two roles: they should serve as unique keys used to identify placeholders for actual parameter substitutions, and they remind the developer of the meanings and order of the parameters.

 Note that we can also supply format strings [specific for each separate parameter](https://learn.microsoft.com/en-us/dotnet/csharp/tutorials/string-interpolation#how-to-specify-a-format-string-for-an-interpolation-expression).
 In our example, these format strings are "D" and "N0".